epfml/disco/docs/TASK.md

-## Simple use case : Using the user interface directly for your task definition
+## 2) Simple use case: Using the user interface directly for creating a new task
-I am a user who wants to define my custom task and upload my model to Disco.
-For this use case, the .bin weight file is mandatory.
+I am a user who wants to define my custom task and bring my model to Disco, without doing any programming.
+For this use case, the `.bin` weight file is mandatory.
- - Through the user interface, click on the *create* button on "Add your own model to be trained in a DISCOllaborative"
+ - Through the Disco user interface, click on the *create* button on "Add your own model to be trained in a DISCOllaborative"
  - Fill in all the relevant information for your task and model
  - Upload the .json + .bin model in the *Model Files* box.
- Your task has been successfully uploaded.
+ Your task has been successfully instantiated.

-## Procedure
+## 3) Procedure for adding a custom task

-In order to add a new task to Disco.js, we first need to create and export a new instance of the `Task` class, defined [here](../discojs/discojs-core/src/task/task.ts).
+In order to add a new custom task to Disco.js, we first need to create and export a new instance of the `Task` class, defined [here](../discojs/discojs-core/src/task/task.ts).
 Then, we must also export a function called `model` that specifies a model architecture for the task.
 We have to remember to export the task and the function in the `index.ts` [file which lives in the same folder](../discojs/discojs-core/src/tasks/index.ts).
 Finally, we need to rebuild Disco.js: `cd discojs/ && npm run build`